Bat Acoustic Workflow & Eastern Call ID Workshop - Carlisle, PA & Online March 3-5, 2026

 • Visualizing Mobile Transects

-Bat Acoustic Hardware and Software: In-person participants are welcome to bring their own bat detectors if desired, to set overnight in a secure location.
+Bat Acoustic Hardware: In-person participants are welcome to bring their own bat detectors if desired, to set overnight in a secure location.
 Instructors will help refine settings, and troubleshoot for successful field use.
 Note: the time of this event is before much bat activity is occurring, so little if any recordings are expected.

 Physical location: In-person participants should plan to overnight at any of a number of hotels in Carlisle, PA.
 The meeting location is ~2 miles from the junction of I81/US Route 15/I76 (the PA Turnpike).
 Numerous restaurants are nearby.

-Meals: In-person meals include Tuesday night campfire snacks, salad & pizza; Wednesday breakfast snacks, full lunch and dinner at a local pub; Thursday breakfast snacks, full lunch, and BBQ smoked wings, portabella mushrooms, salad, cornbread, mac&cheese dinner.
-All meals subject to change, gluten free/vegetarian options upon request.
+Meals: In-person meals include Tuesday social at a local pub; Wednesday breakfast snacks, full lunch and evening social at a local pub; Thursday breakfast snacks, full lunch, and optional evening social.
+Gluten free/vegetarian options upon request.

 Scheduled in-person or virtual Instructors: